 Intrusion to these computers by an illegal person can result in network breakdown and loss of data and works.
 Attacks on a network can be disturbing, which result in a loss of time and money due to damage or theft of significant information.

 The Intruders can enter into the network through software vulnerabilities, through guess someone’s username and password and hardware attacks.
 An intruder is an individual commonly called hacker or software that enters a computer without authorization.
-When intruder (hacker) successfully gains access to the network, four types of threats may happen:-
+When intruder (hacker) successfully gains access to the network, four types of security threats may happen:-

 Loss of Data and manipulation